 COVID-19 poses an existential threat to global stability, health, and development.
-This is not an exaggeration, but a fact reflected in startling numbers: Over 4 million people dead and counting, nearly 200 million infected, and 6.6 billion not yet fully vaccinated against COVID-19.
+This is not an exaggeration, but a fact reflected in startling numbers: Nearly 5 million people dead and counting, more than 235 million infected, and less than 35% of the global population are fully vaccinated.
 The pandemic erased at least an estimated $4 trillion in economic output in 2020 alone, plunging billions more people into poverty.
 Amid a profound global crisis that calls for unity and leadership, the world is divided more than ever.

 The upcoming G20 summit in Rome, Italy at the end of October 2021 is an opportunity for the leaders of the 20 largest economies to finally change the course of the pandemic and set the world on a path to recovery.
 They must unequivocally pledge to do everything in their power to Vaccinate Our World.
 There is no more time for weighing the political pros and cons of suspending vaccine patents, mandating technology transfers to expand vaccine production, and donating billions of dollars for a robust, sustained global response to the pandemic.
 This is a matter of survival.